elibenporat/learn-to-code-rust-baseball/articles/03 - Getting Data.md

 ## Adding Functionality - Crates.io

-Rust has a philosophy of a minimal standard library.
+Rust has a minimal standard library.
 This means that whereas other languages might have a lot of things built in to the language, Rust encourages the use of 3rd party libraries.
-This is mostly because things that are built into a language are hard to change, which makes them hard to improve.
-Thus, things are only built in once they've gone through a rigorous process.
+Features that are built into a language are hard to change, which makes them hard to improve.
+Thus, things are only built in to Rust once they've gone through a rigorous process.

 If you need to do a task, always start with Rust's official package repository [crates.io](https://crates.io).
 In Rust, "crates" are packages.
-You can also use the [lib.rs](https://lib.rs) for more advanced searching of the repository.
+You can also use the [lib.rs](https://lib.rs) site for more advanced searching of the repository.

 ## A Library for Getting Data from the Internet